Moving Plex’s metadata (Library) directory on

 rm -rf /var/lib/plexmediaserver/Library & # this can safely go into the background

-Once you have created the override file, you can later edit it with
+Once you have created the override file, you can later edit it and add additional customizations with